 As I was thinking about this topic, I received a survey from the National Public Engagement study on this question.
 The questions in the survey highlight how the museum model will continue to be challenged to legitimize itself.
 Beyond the battleground it has become, how should the museum seek to care, heal, and educate the communities it serves differently during this crisis?

 If we didn’t pour energy into those top-down systems, what types of social organizations could we build?
 How can we sustain the less commoditized parts of the art world?
 How do we move towards building more collective forms of care and practice to sustain ourselves along the way?
-How do the services and roles of art organizations that support artists need to be reshaped to help artists?
+How do the services and roles of art organizations that support artists need to be reshaped to help artists, especially those who have been left out of the conversation?

 4. I think the art worlds will be reshaped in the following ways.